openjdk/jdk/test/lib/jdk/test/lib/hotspot/ir_framework/README.md

 A regex can either be a custom string or any of the default regexes provided by the framework in [IRNode](IRNode.java) for some commonly used IR nodes (also provides the possibility of composite regexes).

-An IR verification cannot (and does not want to) always be performed.
+An IR verification cannot always be performed.
 For example, a JTreg test could be run with _-Xint_ or not a debug build (_-XX:+PrintIdeal_ and _-XX:+PrintOptoAssembly_ are debug build flags).
 But also CI tier testing could add additional JTreg VM and Javaoptions flags which could make an IR rule unstable.

 In general, the framework will only perform IR verification if the used VM flags allow a C2 compilation and if non-critical additional JTreg VM and Javaoptions are provided (see whiteflag list in [TestFramework](./TestFramework.java)).
 The user test code, however, can specify any flags which still allow an IR verification to be performed if a C2 compilation is done (expected flags by user defined `@IR` annotations).